 The hollow fiber filter is effective against protozoa and bacteria, but not viruses.
 For what it does sterilize, this is a very reliable system.
 It is ideal for backpacking in North America where Giardia is the biggest concern, but would not be the best option for international travel.

 The absence of moving or electronic parts means that it is less likely to break or malfunction.
 Be cautious of letting the filter itself freeze.
 This could potentially ruin the filter without the user realizing it.
 We protected against this by tucking the filter element in our sleeping bag on nights we were worried the temps would get below freezing.

 There are two things to watch out for: do not puncture a hole in one of the bags, which would ruin the system, and don't let the filter unit freeze, which can damage the hollow fiber membrane.
 However, the bags seem very durable and in our long-term tests where we have used this filter extensively, we have not had an issue with this.
-It is possible that the MSR AutoFlow Gravity Filter would be more durable, since the bag in that system is made from the tried and true Drom bag material found on the MSR Dromlite, but we have found the Platypus bags to hold up to a lot of hard use.
+It is possible that the MSR AutoFlow Gravity Filter would be more durable, although MSR has updated their materials and we're not sure anymore, but we have found the Platypus bags to hold up to a lot of hard use.